Do Go On - 360 - Alan Turing & The Enigma

 Sorry.

-Hey, we had a real little bear Goldilocks scenario.
+Hey, we had a real, uh, little, uh, bear goalie-lock scenario.

 It's just right.

-So it was like we know people could sort of figure some stuff out.
+So it was like we know that people could sort of figure some stuff out.

-The day-to-day operators, the other hand were less careful the bletchley park team would guess
+The day-to-day operators on the other hand were less careful.

-some of the plain text based upon when the message was sent and by recognizing routine operational
+The Bletchley Park team would guess some of the plain text based upon when the message was sent and by recognizing routine operational messages.

-messages so for instance a daily weather report was transmitted by the germans at the same time
+So for instance, a daily weather report was transmitted by the Germans at the same time every day.

 at the same location in every message.